How to Go to School While on Active Duty In the San Diego Area

 An Affordable Option

+As an active duty servicemember, the Marines’ tuition assistance program provided Hampton with $4500 a year to use toward his tuition.
 “It’s not enough to cover full-time tuition at National, but it will get you most of the way there,” Hampton says.
 And the money is renewable each year.

-Hampton was also one of two Marines honored with a $5,000 scholarship from the San Diego Padres — thanks to the team’s partnership with National University to help military servicemembers achieve their academic goals.
+Hampton was also one of two Marines honored with a $5,000 scholarship from the San Diego Padres, thanks to the team’s partnership with National University to help military servicemembers achieve their academic goals.

 “That definitely made up the difference this year,” he says.